 The 2023-2027 CEDS was developed with collaborative intent to inclusively build off and incorporate planning and implementation efforts in the Capital Region, and not duplicate specific and related efforts.
 This work included significant input and direction from our CEDS strategic committee members, stakeholder interviews, and results from a CEDS survey sent out in late 2022.

-This CEDS reflects significant changes from past years.
-Based on guidelines from EDA, this strategy is more than an inventory of regional data and resources but instead identifies a clear vision, goals, and objectives.
-While we report some data in the document, we recognize that data is always changing and this information is only a snapshot while we continue to maintain up-to-date data on our website.
-It aligns our federal priorities with those of the state’s Regional Economic Development Council where feasible.
+Based on guidelines from EDA, this strategy provides a concise, visual document with specific strategic actions that reflect current and emerging priorities within the region.
+While we report some data in the document, we recognize that data is always changing and this information is only a snapshot while we continue to maintain up-to-date data on our website and capitalregionindicators.org.
+It aligns our federal priorities with those of the state’s Regional Economic Development Council, and other significant NYS initiatives and programming where feasible.
 The new CEDS also considers the need for resiliency in our economic development program.

 A 30-day public comment period began on April 24, 2023 and will be open until May 24, 2023.
 If you would like to provide any comment on the current draft CEDS, please email Kate Maynard at email@example.com.